betterscientificsoftware/bssw.io/Site/Categories/Topics/WhatIsContinuousIntegrationTesting.md

 * Multiple tests can be executed in parallel.
 * Tests are designed and compute resources are such that tests complete with immediacy.

-The ability to do CI testing can also mean that software changes are designed to follow incrimental stages of development.
+High frequency and/or fine granularity of CI testing can also mean that software changes are designed to follow incrimental stages of development.
 It means that new tests are added and obsoleted tests updated or removed, almost as often as the code that is being tested.
 Finally, it can require that test coverage be high enough that relatively small, isolated code changes anywhere in the code wind up being tested.
-In particlar, CI testing can mean that developers are prevented from working on separate branches of development for extended periods without being required to merge other's work with their own on a routine basis.
+In particlar, CI testing typically means that developers are prevented from working on separate branches of development for extended periods without being required to merge other's work with their own on a routine basis.
+Indeed, this is one of the aims of CI testing; to prevent any one branch of development to fall too far out of sync with any other.

 Compute resources necessary to complete tests must be sufficient that CI testing feedback to developers is immediate or nearly so.
 Typically, for CSE/HPC codes, this means that only certain types of tests are